At a recent security event, the VP of Gartner Neil MacDonald put the fundamentals of IT security under four headings:

 “Information security… is about protecting the confidentiality, the integrity, the authenticity, (and) the availability of information.”
 Let’s talk about this in terms of your business data security.

-One of the biggest roles of IT security is protecting sensitive information, especially concerning the data that needs to be kept confidential.
-In a company’s IT network, sensitive data is exchanged between multiple parties like customers, employees, and even yourself.
-You will want to have strong protections in place to assure that only the people meant to see the information will be able to access it.
-For example, only your accounting department should be able to view your employees’ bank account information.
-A breach in data confidentiality will put victims at risk of identity theft and make your business liable for damages.
+One of the biggest roles of IT security is protecting sensitive information.
+In a company’s IT network, confidential data is exchanged between customers, employees, and administration.
+You should have strong protections in place so only authorized people can access it.
+Only accounting should be able to see your employees’ bank account information, for example.
+Any data breach puts personnel and customers at risk of identity theft, which could make you liable for damages.

 Cornell University lists these six examples of data your business needs to keep confidential.